KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 ---
 ## Contribution
-If you've got ideas to make this an project better
+If you've got ideas to make this any project better